flaviomassaroni/Anatomy-Aware-Pose-Estimation-on-Lightweight-Networks/anatomy-aware-pose/README.md

 - Seed: `SEED = 42`, applied to `random`, `numpy`, `torch`, `torch.cuda`,
   `cudnn.deterministic = True`, `cudnn.benchmark = False`
 - Framework: Python 3.10, PyTorch (Kaggle default), torchvision
-- GPU: NVIDIA T4 (Kaggle) — note that `num_workers > 0` introduces minor
-  non-determinism in batch ordering across runs
+- GPU: NVIDIA T4 (Kaggle) for the baseline; local RTX 5070Ti for STL fine-tuning after the Kaggle GPU quota was exhausted.
+Note that `num_workers > 0` introduces minor non-determinism in batch ordering.
+The λ calibration is also sampling-sensitive on few batches (Section 11.10) — hence the spread clamp.
 - All hyperparameters in `config.py`
 - Training history logged to `history.csv`